genesys-samples/gride-demo/content/020-UserConfiguration/10_first.md

 3. Check the box for all permissions and save
 4. Return to People and select your user again
 5. Go to the right side of the Roles screen and change "View" from **Assigned** to **All**
 6. Assign the GCV user you just created to yourself

+Note: Languages are separate from ACD skills.
+For example, when an agent speaks the language requested by the customer, Genesys Cloud selects that agent rather than an agent who is more skilled but cannot speak that language.
+However, an agent that cannot speak the language of the customer does not receive that interaction, regardless of ACD skill.

 ![Permissions](/images/Permission.png)